Investigative Journalism, Data Journalism, Crisis Reporting, Ethics and Journalism

 Beth Jannery is author of The Admiral's Daughter and Finding Grace Again.
 She has written several non-fiction books in the Simple Grace book series including: Simple Grace: Living a Meaningful Life.
 Jannery contributed to Deborah Tannen’s New York bestseller: You're Wearing That?
 Understanding Mothers and Daughters in Conversation.
 Her interviews were based on modes of communication between mothers and daughters.

-Jannery started her journalism career at 21 for CNN's Investigative Reporting Unit.
+Jannery started her journalism career with an internship at 21 for CNN's Investigative Reporting Unit.
 She went to Boston University for graduate school, earning an MA in Broadcast Journalism.
 She worked for the largest English-language newspaper in Bangkok, Thailand called The Nation.
 In Bangkok she wrote feature articles and covered politics.
 She was on the first writing/producing team for Southeast Asia's Face the Nation and Good Morning Thailand.
 She taught writing and communication for American University in DC and Marist College in New York.
 Jannery lives in Northern Virginia and has two daughters, Skye and Tess, and a golden retriever named Bella.

 You can connect with her on LinkedIn.
 Her office is located in Robinson A, 121.
 Professor Jannery is the Faculty Advisor for the Society of Professional Journalists (SPJ Mason chapter) and advisor for the Journalism Minor, Journalism Concentration & the Sport Communication Minor.
 Books by Jannery may be found at her Author Site.